OutatimeSoftware/ProjectOne/Docs/Phase 1/Jorge/07_Value-Reference.md

 In this other example, we create a instance of a Player class, we check the initial level and then pass the reference of the object to a method.
 We finally check that the level of that instance was altered.

+## How to know if it's a reference or value pass
+Well, it's easy to know this, by default if the variable you pass is a primitve (*integer*, *string*, *double*, *boolean*) it will be a value pass.

+In other hand it'll be a reference pass.

 [Go Back 🏠](./README.md)